C-Otto/rebalance-lnd/README.md

 This list only contains channels where you should increase the outbound liquidity (you can specify `--show-all` to see all channels).

-You can also see the list of channels where the outbound liquidity should be increased by running `rebalance.py -l -o`.
+You can also see the list of channels where the inbound liquidity should be increased by running `rebalance.py -l -o`.

 As an example the following indicates a channel with around 17.7% of the funds on the local side: